Robbie Gould: Personal life

 Despite the difference in spelling, his surname ("Gould") uses the same pronunciation as the element (gold): "gōld".
-This has prompted some announcers to dub him "Robbie Gould is gold", "Solid Gould" or "Good as Gould" upon his successful field goal attempts.
+This has prompted some announcers to make announcements such as "Robbie Gould is gold", "Solid Gould" or "Good as Gould" upon his successful field goal attempts.

-His younger brother, Chris Gould, was a kicker for the University of Virginia and in the Arena Football League, and is currently an assistant special teams coach for the Los Angeles Chargers.
+Gould's younger brother, Chris, was a kicker for the University of Virginia and in the Arena Football League, and is currently an assistant special teams coach for the Los Angeles Chargers.
 The two also have a cousin, Brandon Thomas Gould, who played on the offensive line for Bethune-Cookman University.

 On December 1, 2013, Gould's wife Lauren gave birth to their first child, a son.

+Gould started The Goulden Touch Foundation in 2011 to help those in need.
+In 2012, The Goulden Touch launched an annual event, "Kicking Hunger," which provides meals and raises funds for the Northern Illinois Food Bank.

-When asked what he would like to do upon retiring from football, Gould said, "I went to Penn State and graduated with a business management degree.
+When asked what Gould would like to do upon retiring from football, he said, "I went to Penn State and graduated with a business management degree.
 I would love to run a huge corporation at some time.
 Obviously I'm going to take baby steps.
 I'm going to play in the NFL as long as they will let me play but I've done a pretty good job trying to set myself up for that transition out of football.
 Whether it's starting to co-host a radio show on ESPN100 or doing Monday morning call-ins after the games with one of the local radio stations or interning with buddies of mine who own huge companies."